jymcheong/SysmonResources/6. Sample Data/README.md

 ![](img/alc.png)

 Our **A**ttack **L**ife **C**ycle model is based on [Dartmouth's 3-Tenets model](http://www.dartmouth.edu/~gvc/ThreeTenetsSPIE.pdf).
-The inner most Venn-Diagram illustrates the necessary-&-sufficient conditions for any Cyber-Physical attacks, think of it as all requirements must be present in order for the attack to be successful.
+The inner most Venn-Diagram illustrates the necessary-&-sufficient conditions (from Dartmouth's paper) for any Cyber-Physical attacks, think of it as **all requirements must be present in order for the attack to be successful**.
 When we look at it from the adversaries perspective:

 1. In order to know about the Systems' Susceptibility, s/he must first Gather Information, even on the [people who are](https://www.linkedin.com/pulse/soldiers-targeted-terrorists-posing-beautiful-women-online-tilford/) using [the systems](https://www.theguardian.com/world/2018/jan/28/fitness-tracking-app-gives-away-location-of-secret-us-army-bases);